 How to Make Your Own Pomegranate Molasses at Home

-When preparing a new salmon recipe from Israeli Chef Michael Solomonov's new cookbook, Zahav - A World of Israeli Cooking, I needed pomegranate molasses but couldn't find any our local supermarket so I decided to make my own.
+When preparing a new salmon recipe from Israeli Chef Michael Solomonov's new cookbook, Zahav - A World of Israeli Cooking, I needed pomegranate molasses but couldn't find any at our local supermarket so I decided to make my own.
 It's very easy to prepare but does take time to cook down, then cool down before using.

 What you can find at most supermarkets is a pomegranate juice product by Pom Wonderful.
-When you reduce their juice with some sugar and lemon juice, you end up with a very nice pomegranate molasses.
+When you reduce their juice with some sugar and lemon juice, you end up with very nice pomegranate molasses.

 Pomegranate Molasses Recipe